 - 1 tsp sugar

 - 1 1/2 cups warm water (about 110 degrees F)

 - 2 cups unbleached all-purpose flour, plus more for dusting and shaping

 - 1 1/4 cup rye flour (I used Bob's Red Mill - Organic Dark Rye Flour)

 Melt butter in a medium skillet over medium-high heat.
 Add the seeds and cook 5 minutes, stirring often until toasted.
 Remove from heat and cool completely.

 In a large bowl, sprinkle the yeast and sugar over warm water.
 Stir and set aside, for about 5 minutes.

-Stir together yeast mixture, flours, toasted seeds and salt.
+Stir together yeast mixture, flours, toasted seeds, and salt.
 With a mixer on low speed, beat just until the dry ingredients are moistened.
-The dough will be little sticky.
+The dough will be a little sticky.
 Cover the bowl with a clean cloth.
 Let the dough rise in a warm place, away from drafts, until it is double in size, 1-2 hours.

 Punch down the dough and cut it in half.
 Lightly dust a baking tray with flour and shape dough on a tray into round loaves.
 Cover the dough with a clean cloth and let it rise again until it is double in size, about 1 hour.